AthTriantafyllou/AthTriantafyllou.github.io/_pages/about.md

 You can find my side projects at [Than's Projects](https://thanfyllou.eu/second_brain/index.html){:target="_blank"}.

 A few years ago, I've joined [GoMeta](https://gometa.gr){:target="_blank"}, a tech firm where we’ve built websites for several clients, and now we are diving into <b>creating AI tools</b>.
 That's where I really got into PostgreSQL, DebianOS, React.js and other tools.
-My passion for exploring new tech has always been there.
+You can find this project [Here](https://myaips.cloud/){:target="_blank"}.

 <b>On a second note...</b>